hanvitha/quiztime/README.md

-# quiztime
+Quiz Time We App.
-This is a web app, with STEM related questions for kids.
+This is a simple quiz app with STEM related questions for kids.
 It is developed for an event conducted to create an awareness program for underprivileged students from all over DFW area.